 - Set the name and caption properties of the command button

-- Write the code that populates the excel sheet
+- Programming the VBA that populates the Excel sheet

 Let do this exercise step by step,